Getting Started

 Test the hello-world-senders Continuous Query

-Even though you haven’t inserted any new data, if you view the hello-world-senders query results through the REST API, you’ll see that it already includes Brian Kernighan’s “Hello World” message from the initial data load:
+Even though you haven’t inserted any new data, if you view the hello-world-senders query results through the REST API using the following command:

 {